koher/try-swift-2016/try-swift.md

   = a.flatMap { a in b.map { b in a + b } }
 ```

-^ I'm not sure such _results_ are the best solution.
-The important thing is not to give up thinking.
-Keep looking.
-Don't settle.
-If all of us keep thinking, it just gets better and better.
-So keep looking.
-Don't settle.
+I'm afraid that such _results_ are the dark side.
+It makes _results_ untyped.
+But as far as I considered, it is the best way so far.

 ---